mieweb/docs/content/features/system-administration/data-migration/system-conversion.md

 There are a few stages involved in the conversion:

-1. MIE obtains a snapshot of the Legacy Data in a MySQL dump or CSV format from the client — [Data Migration File Format Standard](https://docs.enterprisehealth.com/functions/system-administration/data-migration/data-migration-file-format-standard/) <strong><em>(see this page for data file requirements)</em></strong>'.
+1. MIE obtains a snapshot of the Legacy Data in a MySQL dump or CSV format from the client — [Data Migration File Format Standard](https://docs.enterprisehealth.com/functions/system-administration/data-migration/data-migration-file-format-standard/) <strong>(see this page for data file requirements)</strong>.
 2. Legacy Data is loaded to the development MySQL database using MIE's pysqlimport tool.
 3. Generate <em>Data Mapping Spreadsheet</em> (Google Spreadsheet exportable to Excel/CSV for client use).
 4. Perform data mapping and define WebChart components.